 1] Kill Chrome from Task Manager

-If Chrome won’t open, maybe its process is running the background, but you do not see the browser windows.
-In this case, you will have to force quit Chrome and try launching again.
+If Chrome won’t open, it may be running in the background, but you don’t see the browser window.
+In this case, you will have to force-quit Chrome and try launching it again.

 - Right-click on the Taskbar and select Task Manager.
 If the Task Manager is not responding, you can use Alt + Ctrl + Del and then select Task Manager.